Prediction

 A Michelson interferometer with perpendicular arms along and measures the differential strain:

 Result: A single Michelson sees holographic noise at , independent of its orientation in space.
+The two perpendicular arms contribute independently because — orthogonal projections of an isotropic random vector are uncorrelated.

 Step 7: The Overlap Reduction Function — Two Interferometers